bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 * `Flutter Install`
 * `Flutter Build`

 You can build both iOS and Android projects at the same time or you can build them separately, each using their own workflow.
+You can set this in the `Platform` input of the `Flutter Build` Step.

 We'll discuss the Steps specific to iOS and Android deployment in their respective sections!